manzab/file-browser/README.md

 # file-browser

-File system used for navigating between folders.
+File browser system used for navigating between folders.